HL7/vulcan-udp-ig/input/pagecontent/03-best-practice.md

 Those involved with protocol authoring processes may wish to consider several key aspects when assessing this FHIR Implementation Guide, ICH M11, CDISC USDM and TransCelerate Digital Data Flow initiative artifacts:

-·    Assess current templates against ICH M11 and plan for adjustments as necessary to align headings, sequences, and nested content as outlined in ICH M11.
+- Assess current templates against ICH M11 and plan for adjustments as necessary to align headings, sequences, and nested content as outlined in ICH M11.
 If utilizing the TransCelerate Common Protocol Template, refer to the version of it that has been aligned to ICH M11.

-·    Identify a current business process that can be improved with digitized protocols.
+- Identify a current business process that can be improved with digitized protocols.
 Concentrate on near-term achievable use cases while building in compatibility with additional use cases.

-·    Consider the advantage of machine-readable formats to your specific downstream users and audiences.
-Embrace the transition from paper formats to machine-readable formats to avoid information being "trapped" in documents and requiring manual reentry.
+- Consider the advantage of machine-readable formats to your specific downstream users and audiences.
+Embrace the transition from paper formats to machine-readable formats to avoid information being "trapped" in documents and requiring manual re-entry.
 FHIR-based formats are particularly important for interoperability and automation and are commonly used by some stakeholders.

-·    Engaging actively in standards governance processes can build awareness of and consideration to your business needs.
+- Engaging actively in standards governance processes can build awareness of and consideration to your business needs.

 By considering these aspects, protocol authors can effectively leverage the FHIR Implementation Guide, ICH M11, and CDISC USDM to enhance their processes.
 Refer to prior Vulcan UDP Webinars for content on implementation strategies.